Zipporah at the inn: Various interpretations

 The "cryptic" passage has inspired spirited debate in no small measure.
 It raises numerous questions:

-"What keeps Moses from reacting?
+What keeps Moses from reacting?
 Why is circumcision necessary?
 Why does Zipporah perform the circumcision?
 Whose feet are touched with the foreskin?
 What is the meaning of Zipporah's incantation?
 Who is the "bridegroom of blood?"
-Why does Yahweh withdraw?"
+Why does Yahweh withdraw?

-Just one problem is the text's usage of pronouns, which never identify which of the three individuals (God, Moses, or Zipporah's son) is being referred to.
+One problem is the text's usage of pronouns, which never identify which of the three individuals (God, Moses, or Zipporah's son) is being referred to.
 In particular, it is unclear whom God sought to kill (Moses or Zipporah's son), whose feet (God's, Moses's, or her son's) Zipporah touches with the foreskin, whom (God, Moses, or her son) Zipporah is addressing as her "bloody bridegroom," and the meaning of the phrase "bloody bridegroom" itself.